pydata/xarray/doc/user-guide/reshaping.rst

 and ``unstack``, but combining multiple variables in a :py:class:`xarray.Dataset` is more complicated.
-If the variables in the dataset have matching numbers of dimensions, we can call :py:meth:`~xarray.Dataset.to_array` and then stack along the the new coordinate.
+If the variables in the dataset have matching numbers of dimensions, we can call :py:meth:`~xarray.Dataset.to_dataarray` and then stack along the the new coordinate.
-But :py:meth:`~xarray.Dataset.to_array` will broadcast the dataarrays together, which will effectively tile the lower dimensional variable along the missing dimensions.
+But :py:meth:`~xarray.Dataset.to_dataarray` will broadcast the dataarrays together, which will effectively tile the lower dimensional variable along the missing dimensions.
 The method :py:meth:`xarray.Dataset.to_stacked_array` allows combining variables of differing dimensions without this wasteful copying while